 The Public Health major is composed of two tracks: one in government/policy and one in biology.
 The Biology track provides students with a comprehensive background in biology as well as specific courses in public health and epidemiology.

 Opportunities exist for students to design a joint or special studies major in Bioinformatics in consultation with the Associate Chair of Biology and/or the Computer Science Chair.

 BIO 110, 220 and sometimes 230 are prerequisites to most higher-numbered courses.
 Most courses above BIO 230 require permission of the instructor.

-To be considered for honors in Biology, a student must have a GPA of at least 3.25 in the major.
-In addition, students must conduct an Independent Study project lasting more than one semester, submit a thesis, and present their research publicly as part of the honors defense.
+To be considered for honors in Biology, a student must have a GPA of at least 3.30 in the major.
+In addition, a student must conduct an Independent Study project lasting more than one semester, submit a thesis, and present his or her research publicly as part of the honors defense.
 A faculty committee will award honors to students whose research demonstrates independence, intellectual engagement, and a deep understanding of the project.

-Majors in the Department of Biology have studied abroad in the following programs in recent years, such as: Australian National University, Canberra, Australia; University of Melbourne, Australia; University College, London, United Kingdom; School for Field Studies (in various countries); Danish International Study (DIS), Copenhagen, Denmark, Organization for Tropical Studies (Costa Rica), School for International Training (in various countries).
-See the International and Off-Campus Study section of the “Catalog” or the “Off-Campus Study Opportunities” page of the F&M Biology website for further information.
+Majors in the Department of Biology have studied abroad in varied programs in recent years, including: Australian National University, Canberra, Australia; University of Melbourne, Australia; University College, London, United Kingdom; School for Field Studies (in various countries); Danish International Study (DIS), Copenhagen, Denmark; Organization for Tropical Studies (Costa Rica); School for International Training (in various countries).
+See the International and Off-Campus Study section of the Catalog or the “Off-Campus Study Opportunities” page of the F&M Biology website for further information.